 Playing golf all year round is not a great proposition in the United Kingdom and Northern European countries.
 If you asked any keen golfer for their top winter destinations to play golf, Scotland or Northern Ireland are highly unlikely to come at the top of the list.

-In fact, our top six winter destinations to play golf between the months of November and March in Europe are just a short flight away.
+In fact, our top six winter destinations to play golf between the months of November and March for a golf holiday in Europe are just a short flight away.

 Bathed in sunshine throughout the year and averaging temperatures of 22 degrees in the winter months, the Canary Islands are a wonderful place for golf.

 There are several islands to choose from and each are home to fantastic golf courses: